davidmalcolm/texi2rst/output/_build/html/_sources/legacy-__sync-built-in-functions-for-atomic-memory-access.txt

   value of ``*``ptr```` is ``oldval``, then write ``newval`` into ``*``ptr````.

-  The bool version returns true if the comparison is successful and ``newval`` is written.
-The val version returns the contents of ``*``ptr```` before the operation.
+  The 'bool' version returns true if the comparison is successful and ``newval`` is written.
+The 'val' version returns the contents of ``*``ptr```` before the operation.

 __sync_synchronize (...)